 Earn money and high school credits at the same time!
 Yes, students can hold a part-time job or volunteer to earn work experience credits.
 These credits can be applied towards your high school diploma.
 Students taking work experience 15, 25, 35 can earn a total of 15 credits towards their high school diploma.

 What is the Registered Apprenticeship Program(RAP)?

-“The Trades offer good training, lots of opportunities and job security.
+“The Trades offer good training, lots of opportunities, and job security.
 The RAP program is a good way for high school students to see what’s out there and get some work experience in a trade of their choice.
 If you would like to start work at a job earning income, the Registered Apprenticeship Program (RAP) is a great first step toward a career.
-While going to high school, a RAP student earns hours of on-the-job training as credit toward both an apprenticeship program and a high school diploma/credential.”
-Students earn apprenticeship hours, wages and up to 40 RAP credits towards their high school diploma.
+While going to high school, a RAP student earns hours of on-the-job training as credit towards both an apprenticeship program and a high school diploma/credential.”
+Students earn apprenticeship hours, wages, and up to 40 RAP credits towards their high school diploma.

 For more information, go to www.tradesecrets.alberta.ca